mkotsovoulou/ods6001a/labs/lab6_2/README.md

 python lab6_2.py
 ```

-Check that your code produces correct results (30 total units).
+Check that your code produces correct results.

 ```
-bananas: 22 units
-apples: 7 units
-pineapple: 1 units
-30

 ```

 {% next %}

-### To Do - 3

-Before submitting, comment out the printing of the shopping list items and just output the total number of items

 ### Check Your Code